-Since undergoing a recent shoulder replacement surgery, I reflected on ways the healthcare industry could learn from their CPG counterparts in providing patient- centered care.
+After undergoing a shoulder replacement surgery this winter, I reflected on ways the healthcare industry could learn from their CPG counterparts in providing patient-centered care.
 While physician reputation and patient safety are still top priorities for consumers and health systems alike, a more consumer-driven landscape is on the near horizon.

 1. Create the product or service with the customer in mind.